Why Your Heart Rate Stays Highβ€”And Why Spiking It Beats Endless Zone 2

 Here's where most advice gets it wrong.

-The truth: Hard running creates a stronger training signal for almost everything, including capillaries and mitochondria.
+The truth: Hard running usually creates a strong signal per minute for VOβ‚‚max and many heart and muscle adaptations,

 The problem isn't the stimulus.
 It's the cost.

-Max Adaptation = High-intensity stimulus + Volume supported by low-fatigue Zone 2
+Max Adaptation = High-intensity (Maximal Stretch) + Zone 2 (Maximal Repetitions)

 If we could recover instantly, we'd probably do mostly intense training.
 Since we can't, Zone 2 fills the gap.